brenno-duarte/ApiDoc/README.md

 - **"link"**: link from your endpoint.
 Clicking it will open in a new tab.

 To add a new path, copy from "namePath" into the "config.json" file and paste it below the other paths.

+If you have multiple routes (get, post, put, delete), use a custom route. you can edit the customrouter.json file for this:

+- **"customRouter"**: name main route from your endpoint,
+- **"type"**: GET, POST, PUT, DELETE or other,
+- **"path"**: endpoint of your API,
+- **"description"**: a brief description of your endpoint,
+- **"link"**: link from your endpoint.
+Clicking it will open in a new tab.

 If your api does not have a certain request, change the field to null.
 Example: